QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

 Special Matrices
 -----------------

-As we saw with ``transpose``, sometimes types that look like matrices are not stored as a dense array
+As we saw with ``transpose``, sometimes types that look like matrices are not stored as a dense array.

 As an example, consider creating a diagonal matrix